emilio-berti/monthly-programming-challenge/README.md

 # The weekly programming challenge

 # Aim and scope
-The only goal I had when I started this challenge was to improve my coding skills.
-Rankings of scripts is done only to highlight the good points of each code.
+Some of us are good are making readable code, some of us are good at making fast code, and some of us are good at making beautiful figures and tables.
+The goal of the challenges is to become good at all of them.
+For each challenge the scripts are ranked.
+The rankings is done only to highlight the good points of each script; there is no judgment here.
 There are three rank categories:
+  * Speed: all code is benchmarked using *rbenchmark* by a single participant on a specific machine for each challenge.
   * Readability: simplicity, readability, flatness of code.
-  * Speed: all code must be benchmarked using *rbenchmark*.
   * Aesthetic of output: mainly figures and table.
 Apart from speed, rank categories are subjective.
-Each participants in the challenge will select one script per category, the one considered the best in that category by the participant.
+Each participant in the challenge will select one script per category, the one considered the best in that category by the participant.

+# Instructions
+Each challenge is posted as an Issue in the GitHub repository https://github.com/emilio-berti/weekly-programming-challenge/issues.